Skip to content

 5. Additional Features: Effect’s logging utilities come with additional features such as the ability to measure time spans, alter log levels on a per-effect basis, and integrate spans for performance monitoring.

-The Effect.log function outputs a log message at the default INFO level.
+The Effect.log function allows you to log a message at the default INFO level.

 import { Effect } from "effect"